 CLL use the simplified approach for group life-catastrophe risk.
-ILA, CLIRe, and CLE all use simplifications in the counterparty default risk module.
-ILH uses a simplification in the Non-similar to Life health lapse risk sub module.
+ILA and CLRel use simplifications in the counterparty default risk module.
 No additional simplified SCR calculations are applied at CLG level.

 No undertaking-specific parameters have been used in the calculation of the standard formula.